The Riksbank’s balance sheet

 Download the data from the diagram by clicking on the arrow to the right, above the diagram.
 Source: The Riksbank.

-Another large share of the assets is made up of the gold and foreign currency reserves.
-These ensure that the Riksbank, if necessary, can supply temporary liquidity support in foreign currency and intervene on the foreign exchange market.
+The Riksbank manages financial assets to ensure that it can perform its tasks.
+The largest part of the assets is made up of the gold and foreign currency reserves.
+This ensures that the Riksbank, if necessary, can supply temporary liquidity support in foreign currency and intervene in the foreign exchange market.
 The foreign exchange reserve mostly consists of debt securities in foreign currencies with high liquidity and low credit risk, primarily government bonds.

 The Riksbank issues the banknotes and coins that are used in Sweden.
 The value of banknotes and coins in circulation is reported as a liability on the balance sheet.

-The Sveriges Riksbank Act (read more about the new Riksbank Act, which came into force on 1 January 2023, under "The Riksbank Act") regulates how both losses and profits should be managed.
-If the Riksbank's equity falls too low, the Riksbank must request more capital from the state.
-This will restore equity to a level that ensures financial independence.
-The Riksbank also has the option of using profits for risk provisions, which allows the Riksbank to build up an extra buffer in advance to hedge against risks of future losses.
+The Sveriges Riksbank Act (Read more under ”Sveriges Riksbank Act”) regulates how profit and loss shall be managed.
+If equity exceeds the so-called target level, the Riksbank shall distribute money to the government.
+If the sum of equity and unrealised gains on revaluation accounts, except the account for gold, is too low, the Riksbank may request more capital from the central government.
+Such a capital injection will restore the Riksbank’s capital to a level that ensures financial independence.
+The Riksbank also has the option of using profits for risk provisions, which allows the Riksbank to build up an extra buffer in advance against risks of future losses.
+The Sveriges Riksbank Act also regulates the amount of interest-free deposits the Riksbank may require from the banks.

 Was this information helpful?
 After your answear a textbox appears